SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Resilience_New.md

 > <a href="https://ieeexplore.ieee.org/abstract/document/8569639"><img style="float: right" src="https://songhuahu-umd.github.io/images/Flood.png" width="300" hspace="10"></a>
 Heavy rain can induce road flooding especially in the urban areas due to poor drainage systems.
 Effectively identifying the flooding road segment can help people plan their travel reasonably and reduce losses.
-Combining the precipitation with traffic flow information, we develop an automatic road flooding detection algorithm and deployed it to Shenzhen City in China.
-Result shows the algorithm performs satisfactorily with a 68%–90% detection rate and a 1.5%–2% false alarm rate.
+Combining social media posts, precipitation, and traffic flow information, we develop an automatic road flooding detection algorithm and deploy it to Shenzhen City, China.
+Result shows that our algorithm performs satisfactorily with a 68%–90% detection rate and a 1.5%–2% false alarm rate.

 > <a href="https://senseable.mit.edu/"><img style="float: right" src="https://songhuahu-umd.github.io/images/weatherroad.png" width="300" hspace="10"></a>
 Crowdsourced data offer new opportunities to monitor and investigate changes in road traffic flow during extreme weather.
 We utilize diverse crowdsourced data from mobile devices and the community-driven navigation app, Waze, to examine the impact of three weather events – floods, winter storms, and fog – on road traffic.
-We find overall winter storms have the greatest impact on road traffic.
-At a link level, lower-class roads with lower average speeds and volumes experience milder changes.
+We find overall winter storms have the greatest impact on road traffic, while at a link level, lower-class roads with lower average speeds and volumes experience milder impact.

 ---